greg-raven/Department-21/_posts/2009-03-31-how-did-he-know.md

 ---
-title: 'How did he know?'
+title: "How did he know?"
 author: 'Noam Sain'
 layout: post
 ---

-Hello, is this Rabbi Schwartz?”
+Hello, is this Rabbi Schwartz?"

-“It is.”
+"It is."

-“This is the IRS.
-Can you help us?”
+"This is the IRS.
+Can you help us?"

-“I’ll try.”
+"I'll try."

-“Do you know a Sam Cohen?”
+"Do you know a Sam Cohen?"

-“I do.”
+"I do."

-“Is he a member of your congregation?”
+"Is he a member of your congregation?"

-“He is.”
+"He is."

-“Did he donate $10,000?”
+"Did he donate $10,000?"

-“He will.”
+"He will."